 The hands are not the only parts of your upper extremities that can be used for striking.
 Various aspects of the arm can be used very effectively for striking.
 Strikes delivered such that some portion of the arm makes contact with the target can be extremely powerful.

 You should be aware that some of the terminology used in defining strikes can be subjective.
-In some martial arts systems what we they call Mae Empi Uchi we might actually refer to as Age Empi Uchi.
-In another style the Mae Empi Uchi might be what we call a Yoko Empi Uchi.
+In some martial arts systems what they call Mae Empi Uchi we might refer to as Age Empi Uchi.
+In another style, the Mae Empi Uchi might be what we call a Yoko Empi Uchi.
 This does not mean these other systems have it wrong.
 It simply means the underlying assumptions about what “front” means are different.
 If you view videos of the strikes described below understand that you may encounter demonstrations of a strike different from the one you expected.
-While most videos will generally depict the strikes as we have defined them below, you are certain to encounter different interpretations for the names of these strikes.
-It is beneficial to see how other systems think about striking and how they view various angles or positions in relation to the body.
+While most videos will generally depict the strikes as we have defined them below, you are certain to encounter different interpretations of the names of these strikes.
+It is beneficial to see how other systems think about striking and how they view various angles or positions concerning the body.

-A final point is to note that the letters ‘m’ and ‘n’ are used interchangeably when spelling Japanese words.
+A final point is to note that the characters “m” and “n” are used interchangeably when spelling many Japanese words.
 You will see this in many places.
 One prominent example is in the spelling of Kenpo and Kempo.
 Both words are pronounced the same (in Japanese).
 The same applies to Empi.
 You will often see it spelled Enpi.
 The only difference is the letter used to spell the word.
-We have standardized on using the letter ‘m’ in our written materials, but this is little more than a stylistic choice.
+We have standardized on using the letter “m” in our written materials, but this is little more than a stylistic choice.

-A Japanese word for elbow is “Empi.”
+A Japanese word for the elbow is “Empi.”
 You will also see the words “Hiji” and “Eruboo” used to refer to the elbow.
 We will generally use the term “Empi”, though you may see some references to “Hiji”.
-Empi Uchi therefore refers to strikes that involve impacting the target with the elbow.
+Empi Uchi, therefore, refers to strikes that involve impacting the target with the elbow.
 Below you will find several different elbow strikes that might be employed when you are quite close to an opponent (or when you can easily get close to an opponent).